 A woman in traditional attire with a calm expression looks directly at the camera in a dimly lit room

-Asthma + Lung UK blog
+Welcome to the Asthma + Lung UK blog.

-Welcome to our blog.
 Together we can help create a world where everyone has healthy lungs.
 Read on for advice + information, personal stories, campaigning + research news.

 Your stories